- Whom do I contact for questions related to the use of controlled substances?

-Guidance on this process is available in the Laboratory Guidelines for Managing Controlled Substances in Research Laboratories (CSG).
+Guidance on this process is available in the Laboratory Guidelines for Managing Controlled Substances in Research.

 Anyone working on a project that involves controlled substances must understand the safe and secure storage, handling, dispensation, recordkeeping, and proper disposal of controlled substances to eliminate the potential for diversion of controlled substances.
-To become informed about the requirements, read and review the Laboratory Guidelines for Managing Controlled Substances in Research Laboratories (CSG).
+To become informed about the requirements, read and review the Laboratory Guidelines for Managing Controlled Substances in Research.

 After the application is approved by the IBPE, a faculty researcher must install a locker or cabinet where the controlled substances can be securely stored.
 Expect site visits by IBPE/DEA personnel to evaluate the secured locker and storage area.
 Additionally, the faculty researcher will be required to undergo a DEA background check and provide additional information, as requested.

 You, as the faculty researcher (registrant), are ultimately responsible for the safe handling, use, control, security, disposal, and recordkeeping of the controlled substances procured under your registration.
-This includes the prohibition of distributing drugs to anyone who does not have an IBPE/DEA registration, including colleagues on or off campus.
+This includes the prohibition of distributing drugs to anyone is not covered under your IBPE/DEA registration, including colleagues on or off campus.
 The DEA must pre-approve any transfer/distribution of a controlled substance to a registered individual.

 Yes, both the DEA and IBPE have the authority to oversee and inspect facilities before and after the registration is approved.
 The Office of Animal Resources (OAR) monitor will also review the use of controlled substances during OAR audits.
 Controlled substances should be listed in each laboratory’s chemical inventory; include the expiration dates to help manage and properly dispose of drugs prior to their expiration.

-After the completion of research study involving controlled substances, the faculty researcher must surrender unused controlled substances through a DEA approved reverse distributor.
+After the completion of research study involving controlled substances, the faculty researcher must surrender unused controlled substances for proper disposal through the Environmental Health and Safety Office.
 DEA has surrender forms that are to be used for this purpose.
 All records must be maintained by the faculty researcher at least for two years after the final disposal of each controlled substance acquired under that license/registration for inspection by the DEA or IBPE.
 The CSG provides information regarding the disposal of unused substances.

 - Controlled substances must be used only in research locations and conditions as described in the faculty researcher’s DEA and IBPE registration(s).